Social Psychology and Self-Presentation: Learn It 3—Other Attribution Biases

 Self-serving bias is the tendency to explain our successes as due to dispositional (internal) characteristics but to explain our failures as due to situational (external) factors.

-- locus of control (internal versus external).
-An internal locus of control is the belief that a person has control over their environment and the ability to change while an external locus of control is the belief that you are mostly influenced by the environment and have little control over what happens to you.
+• Locus of control (internal versus external): An internal locus of control is the belief that you have control over your environment and ability to change.
+An external locus of control is the belief that you are mostly influenced by the environment with little control over outcomes.

-- controllability (controllable versus uncontrollable).
-Controllability refers to the extent to which the circumstances that are associated with a given outcome can be controlled.
-(Weiner, 1979).
+• Controllability (controllable versus uncontrollable): Controllability refers to the extent to which circumstances can be controlled or influenced.

-Consider the example of how we explain our favorite sports team’s wins.
-Research shows that we make internal, stable, and controllable attributions for our team’s victory (Grove, Hanrahan, & McInman, 1991).
-For example, we might tell ourselves that our team is talented (internal), consistently works hard (stable), and uses effective strategies (controllable).
-In contrast, we are more likely to make external, unstable, and uncontrollable attributions when our favorite team loses.
-For example, we might tell ourselves that the other team has more experienced players or that the referees were unfair (external), the other team played at home (unstable), and the cold weather affected our team’s performance (uncontrollable).
+Consider how we explain our favorite sports team’s performance.
+Research shows that when our team wins, we make internal, stable, and controllable attributions (Grove, Hanrahan, & McInman, 1991).
+We tell ourselves that our team is talented (internal), consistently works hard (stable), and uses effective strategies (controllable).

-When you do well at a task, for example acing an exam, it is in your best interest to make a dispositional attribution for your behavior (“I’m smart,”) instead of a situational one (“The exam was easy,”).
+When you ace an exam, it’s in your best interest to make a dispositional attribution: “I’m smart.”
+This feels better than a situational attribution: “The exam was easy.”
 This bias serves to protect and bolster self-esteem.
-You can imagine that if people always made situational attributions for their behavior, they would never be able to take credit for and feel good about their accomplishments.
+If people always made situational attributions for their behavior, they would never take credit for their accomplishments or feel good about their achievements.

-However, this phenomenon again appears to be culturally dependent.
-Some research suggests that individuals in collectivistic cultures tend to attribute successes to luck and are more likely to personalize failures by attributing them to a lack of talent or skill (Bart, Sharavdor, Bazarvaani, Munkhbat, Wenke & Rieger, 2019).
-This bias has been called the self-effacing bias.
-Some researchers have theorized that the relatively larger emphasis on individual achievement and success in individualistic cultures might put more pressure on self-esteem, creating a great need to protect it with self-serving bias.
+This phenomenon appears culturally dependent.
+Some research suggests that individuals in collectivistic cultures tend to attribute successes to luck and are more likely to internalize failures by attributing them to lack of talent or skill (Bart, Sharavdor, Bazarvaani, Munkhbat, Wenke & Rieger, 2019).
+This pattern has been called the self-effacing bias.

-However, there is also evidence that individuals in collectivistic cultures might expect friends, family, and other social supports to make internal attributions for their success, thus enhancing self-esteem through a social, rather than internal, process (Muramoto, 2003).
-Other research suggests that self-serving bias might be just as common in collectivistic cultures, but that individuals might be less likely to report internal attributions of success unless granted anonymity.
-This suggests that self-effacing bias might serve a social purpose.
-Overall, research on cross-cultural attribution styles is still evolving; however, studies suggest that there are both universal as well as unique, cultural-specific, features of attribution biases (Higgins & Bhatt, 2001).
+However, other research suggests self-serving bias may be equally common in collectivistic cultures, but individuals may be less likely to report internal attributions publicly unless granted anonymity.
+This suggests that self-effacing bias might serve a social purpose—maintaining modesty and group harmony.
+Overall, research on cross-cultural attribution styles continues to evolve, revealing both universal and culturally specific features of attribution biases (Higgins & Bhatt, 2001).

 The Halo Effect